raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

     set [create-collectables v] to [false]
 ```

-This code is similar to the code controlling the `Edges` and `Platforms` sprites.
-The only difference is that you’re also setting the `create-collectables`{:class="blockdata"} variable to `false` so that no new clones are created when it's 'Game over'.
+This code is similar to the code controlling the **Platforms** and **Edges** sprites.
+The only difference is that you’re also setting the `create-collectables`{:class="blockdata"} variable to `false` so that no new clones get created when it's 'Game over'.

-+ Note that you can use this variable to pass messages from one part of your code to another!
++ Note that you can use the `create-collectables`{:class="blockdata"} variable to pass messages from one part of your code to another!